ProvataHealth/HIPAA/source/sections/administrative_safeguards.md

 --------- | -----------
 Written Contract or Other Arrangement (Req) | A covered entity, in accordance with Â§ 164.306 [Security Standards: General Rules], may permit a business associate to create, receive, maintain, or transmit electronic protected health information on the covered entityâ€™s behalf only if the covered entity obtains satisfactory assurances, in accordance with Â§ 164.314(a) [Business Associate Contracts or Other Arrangements] that the business associate will appropriately safeguard the information.
 Document the satisfactory assurances required by paragraph (b)(1) [Business Associate Contracts and Other Arrangements] of this section through a written contract or other arrangement with the business associate that meets the applicable requirements of Â§ 164.314(a) [Business Associate Contracts or Other Arrangements].

-Provata Health, Inc. has a formalized template, as well as policies in place regarding Business Associate Agreements and written contracts.
+Provata Health has a formalized template, as well as policies in place regarding Business Associate Agreements and written contracts.
 Provata Health has engaged a third party provider for hosting responsibilities and has written attestations of safeguarding its data.
 Additionally, Provata Health performs due diligence in assuring that third party providers they select go through their due diligence process and provide services consistent with Provata Health's security and compliance posture.